 Field-hunting tip

-Look in ophiolitic ultramafic complexes country — that is the host setting where native chromium typically forms.
+Look in ophiolitic ultramafic complexes country, the host setting where native chromium typically forms.
 If you start seeing chromite, platinum, olivine in float, you are in the right ground.
 Field specimens usually show a rarely found as microscopic grains or intergrowths habit, so train your eye for that shape before scanning the outcrop.